 Invest your profits.
 Congratulations, you made your first sale and you want to start your own business, but you also really want to blow that cash you just made.
-After all it’s all extra since you already have your day job, right?
+After all, it’s all extra since you already have your day job, right?
 Wrong!
-Spending all your profits and not putting it back into your new business is a fatal amature flaw.
-Don’t be an amature.
+Spending all your profits and not putting it back into your new business is a fatal amateur flaw.
+Don’t be an amateur.

 When I say socially active, I mean attend events and talks.
-Talk with other startup owners and keep updated on the latest startup news.
+Talk with other business owners and keep updated on the latest startup news.

 No one wants more spam mail and email, but consider signing up for newsletters to businesses that are relevant to you.
 Often they have free gatherings and network events that you can attend just for being on their email list.